 A Joint Effort

-Thanks so much to everyone for all those brilliant, simple and budget friendly tips on how to reduce plastic use and how to recycle on a budget.
+Thanks so much to everyone for all those brilliant, simple and budget friendly tips on how to reduce plastic use and how make sustainable and eco-friendly choices on a budget.

 If you have any tips not already covered here, please let me know in the comments.
 I will keep updating this post regularly to keep the information up to date and useful.
 There are always more smart choices to be made on how to recycle on a budget.